-The SDAC works directly with Vizient's supplier diversity team, who in turn works directly with the Vizient portfolio executives leading various national bids.
+The SDAC works directly with Vizient's supplier diversity team, who in turn works directly with the Vizient portfolio executives and business units leading various national bids.

 Significant achievements of the SDAC include the creation of supplier diversity best practices (for use by all members) and a comprehensive member survey which provides important insights and direction to Vizient's strategy.